Phenomenon-based learning: Authenticity

 PhBL can demonstrate the authenticity of learning, a key requirement for deeper learning.
 In a PhBL environment, cognitive processes correspond to those in the actual/real-world situations where the learned subject matter or skills are used.
+Manowaluilou et al. (2022) found that Project-Based Learning (PBL) can improve children's learning outcomes when authentic, real-world case-based phenomena are employed.
+This method promotes greater engagement and a deeper understanding of concepts among students.
 The intent is to bring genuine practices and processes into learning situations to allow participation in the "expert culture" of the area and practices being studied.

 Constructivism

 PhBL is a constructivist form of learning, in which learners are seen as active knowledge builders and information is seen as being constructed as a result of problem-solving.
 Information and skills are constructed out of ‘little pieces’ into a whole relevant to the situation at the time.
 When phenomenon based learning occurs in a collaborative setting (the learners work in teams, for example), it supports the socio-constructivist and sociocultural learning theories, in which information is not seen only as an internal element of an individual; instead, information is seen as being formed in a social context.
 Central issues in the sociocultural learning theories include cultural artifacts (e.g. systems of symbols such as language, mathematical calculation rules and different kinds of thinking tools) – not every learner needs to reinvent the wheel, they can use the information and tools transmitted by cultures.